 This matters for game masters and designers as much as for players.
 If you are testing a homebrew table, balancing a mechanic, or comparing different encounter ideas, a dice roller gives you a fast way to generate sample outcomes and inspect the feel of the spread.
 Combined with probability tools, it can also help translate "that feels too swingy" into a more precise conversation about ranges, averages, and frequency of extremes.

-In other words, the calculator is not just a convenience button.
+In other words, the calculator is more than a convenience button.
 It is a gateway into cleaner, faster gaming math.
 By keeping the roll structure visible and easy to repeat, it supports both casual play and more analytical uses in one compact interface.

 The most common mistake is forgetting modifiers or applying them to the wrong part of the roll.
 Another is losing track of multi-die results during a fast session.
 A dedicated calculator solves both by showing the structure clearly every time.
 That may sound trivial, but it saves time and reduces disagreement at the table, especially in games with frequent checks and layered bonuses.